 When people first discover something so amazing, something so life-changing as the Whole30, they do have the tendency to preach, proselytize, and otherwise annoy the crap out of anyone within a 100-foot radius.
 (We sure did, when we first figured it out.)
-The program has helped you so tremendously, and there are people in your life who so desperately need it… your first instinct is to tie them to a chair and verbally waterboard them with details until they agree to give the program a try.
-(Okay, maybe you wouldn’t go that far… but I’ve got some friends and family members for whom I would seriously consider that technique.)
+The program has helped you so tremendously, and there are people in your life who you believe could benefit greatly from giving it a try… your first instinct is to try and convince them that they need to do it.

 The problem is, your friends and family may not be ready to hear the information, and preaching to that particular choir, you run the risk of sounding judgmental; offending instead of inspiring them.
 Here are some guidelines for sharing the Good Food word in a way that won’t get you divorced, de-friended, ex-communicated, or fired.

 First, always, always, always let them come to you.
 Wait until they show an interest in what you’re doing, ask you about how you’re eating, or say, “You look great, what’s your secret?”
 People who aren’t ready really aren’t ready, and there is nothing you can do to persuade someone who isn’t ready, or doesn’t see the need to change.
 No matter how much your parents might need this information, until they decide there is a problem, they need to do something about it, and they are ready to take the first step, your “advice” is unsolicited and unwelcome.